buildbot/buildbot/master/docs/manual/cfg-buildslaves.rst

     A dictionary of string key-value pairs to pass to the instance.
     These will be available under the ``metadata`` key from the metadata service.

+``nova_args``
+    (optional)
+    A dict that will be appended to the arguments when creating a VM.
+    Buildbot uses the OpenStack Nova version 1.1 API.

 Here is the simplest example of configuring an OpenStack latent buildslave.

 ::